johnthepink/johnthepink.github.io/_posts/2016-07-18-launch-continuous-meteor-app-deploys.md

 tags: []
 ---

+_Update 7/21/2016: I have changed the links for the sites out from Galaxy to Heroku.
+All the Galaxy information still applies, just using Heroku since it's free._

 Last week, I gave a talk at [Crater Remote Conference](http://conf.crater.io/) about how we build, deploy, and distribute [Meteor](https://meteor.com) Cordova apps automatically.
 The video isn't available yet, but the slides are available [here](https://launch-presentation.surge.sh).
 And so you don't have to flip through all that, here is the gist of the presentation.

 ## tl;dr